← View all articles 06 Oct 2025

 • Non-interactive (batch) submissions: Data is submitted in bulk without feedback.

-Following the system update for interactive submissions, operators will receive an X response (=Insufficient Information) and a request for resubmission if any characters other than "M" or "F" are entered in the gender input field.
+Following the announced system updates, operators will receive an X response (=Insufficient Information) and a request for resubmission if any characters other than "M" or "F" are entered in the gender input field.
 This change will be effective on 14th October 2025.

 APIS document validation: New U.S. passport number format